landowark/submissions/README.md

 3. Use the file dialog to select a location to save the report.
 	a.
 Both an excel sheet and a pdf should be generated containing summary information for submissions made by each client lab.

-## Importing PCR results:

-This is meant to import .xslx files created from the Design & Analysis Software
-1. Click on 'File' -> 'Import PCR Results'.
-2. Use the file dialog to locate the .xlsx file you want to import.
+## Exporting a run as an Excel file:

+1. Right click on the run in the Submissions Table to access the context menu.
+2. Select “Export” from the context menu.
+3. Select the folder and input the filename in the “Save File” dialog.
-3. Click 'Okay'.
+4. Click “Okay”.
+5. Ensure the resulting Excel workbook contains all the relevant information.

 ## Checking Controls:

 1. Controls for bacterial runs are now incorporated directly into the submissions database using webview.
 (Admittedly this performance is not as good as with a browser, so you will have to triage your data)
 2. Click on the "Controls" tab.
 3. Range of dates for controls can be selected from the date pickers at the top.
-	a.
-If start date is set after end date, the start date will default back to 3 months before end date.
+	1. If start date is set after end date, the start date will default back to 3 months before end date.
-	b.
-Recommendation is to use less than 6 month date range keeping in mind that higher data density will affect performance (with kraken being the worst so far)
+	2. Recommendation is to use less than 6 month date range keeping in mind that higher data density will affect performance (with kraken being the worst so far)
 4. Analysis type and subtype can be set using the drop down menus.
 (Only kraken has a subtype so far).

 ## Adding new Kit: